Kpable/kpable.github.io/_games/performance-review/performance-review.md

 ---
-title: Example Game
+title: Performance Review
-subtitle: (Kpable Games)
+subtitle: (Ludem Dare 40)
 layout: project
 description: |
   An example game to test a new site directory structure.
 Currently in development.